-Indianapolis' Police' Judge Holds That Orators Must Be Let Alone.
+Indianapolis' Police Judge Holds That Orators Must Be Let Alone.

 INDIANAPOLIS, Ind., Aug.
-22.-A for ten days on the postoffice corner liscussing the financial question.
+22.-A great crowd has collected each day for ten days on the postoffice corner liscussing the financial question.
 This frequently lasted until midnight.
 As fast as one speaker wearied another filled the gap.

-The police made numerous and fu-The police made numerous and futile efforts to scatter the disputants and finally made several arrests.
+The police made numerous and futile efforts to scatter the disputants and finally made several arrests.
 Two cases came before Judge Cox of the city court and the last time, with much impatience, he discharged the defendants, holding that there was no decision by any court, high or low, where it was held that a man violated the law by discussing politics in the street.
 "On the contrary," he continued, "all of the decisions are the other way.
-The right of the decisions are the other way.
-The right of free speech is fundamental in our constitution, and must not be denied.
+The right of free speech is fundamental in our con-stitution, and must not be denied.
 No police force can stop it.
 It is the right of American citizens.
-This is a time when perplexing questions are puzzling the people.
+This is a time when perplexing questions are puz-zling the people.
 They are questions of vital importance to the common people.
-It is only by small discount.

-of vital importance to the common people.
-It is only by ample discussion of the questions that confront them that they can learn properly to exercise their right of franchise.
+It is only by ample discus-sion of the questions that confront them that they can learn properly to exercise their right of franchise.
 They have a right to discuss the questions and the court will protect them."

-The court also criticised the policy of the police in interfering with these street corner talks by using the ordinance against sidewalk obstruction as an engine of oppression.
-He warned the officers that further arrests would be useless, as the defendants would not be punished. nts would not be punished.
+The court also criticised the policy of the police in interfering with these street corner talks by using the ord-inance against sidewalk obstruction as an engine of oppression.
+He warned the officers that further arrests would be useless, as the defend-ants would not be punished.